Skip to content

 A: Just a question of physics, to move the air easily and produce imposing sounds without restriction, we need an imposing source...

-N.B.: One consideration that is frequently raised is aesthetics, as full size boxes are more visible in the room than smaller ones.
+N.B.
+One consideration that is frequently raised is aesthetics, since full-size boxes are more visible in the room than smaller ones.
 Ultimately, this is less of a problem than it used to be, as manufacturers have corrected this by integrating the "look" of the box itself into the design prerogatives.
-Gone are the big, square, crude imitation wood boxes, we now have beautiful, neat finishes that will enhance your decor, no matter what your style!
+Gone are the big, square, crude imitation wood boxes; we now have at our disposal neat, beautiful finishes that will enhance your decor, whatever your style!

 Glossary of typical loudspeaker components.